User Guide

 Clicking on pins and interfaces highlights all the connections for that pin or interface.
 Also all the connections for a single node can be highlighted (ctrl h)

-By design, inputs/outputs of the same node cannot be connected via a bus.
+By design, inputs/outputs of the same node cannot be connected through a cable.

 Pads